sghoweri/ascmats.github.io/esphometakecontrol.md

 <img src="images/USBWeb_20_close_logs.png" width="600">

-### I have seen an wifi install error that says something like "Error resolving IP address: Error resolving address with mDNS:" when trying to "Take Control".
+### I have seen an Wi-Fi install error that says something like "Error resolving IP address: Error resolving address with mDNS:" when trying to "Take Control".
 Sometimes you just need to press "Retry" in the bottom right of LOGS screen (the screenshot above will have a "Retry" button if the upload fails).
-If that doesn't work, make sure your ESPHome SECRETS has your wifi information.
+If that doesn't work, make sure your ESPHome SECRETS has your Wi-Fi information.

 - Get to the ESPHome UI view and click on “Secrets” in the top right corner.